 Offset paper with very good smoothness and surface finish quality.
-It is produced in accordance with the ISO 9002 and ISO 14001 standards using the latest technologies.
+It is manufactured in accordance with ISO 9002 and ISO 14001 standards using the latest technologies.
 It can be used for prints where aging resistance is required.

 Uncoated wood bulky paper.
 Made of 100% thermo-mechanical mass.
 It is characterized by high thickness in relation to the grammage and very high opacity.
-The high volume and high opacity of the paper allow you to use a lower basis weight than with standard offset papers.
+The high volume and high opacity of the paper allow to use a lower basis weight than in the case of standard offset papers.
 This means less paper consumption, which means lower production and distribution costs.

 Paperback books have a cover made of paper / cardboard with a weight of 250-350g - (stiffness similar to a business card).

-The pages are joined in two places with the use of wire / staples.
+The pages are joined in two places with wire / staples.
 The binding is applicable for a book with a volume of 8 to several dozen pages (depending on the thickness of the paper used).
 The number of pages in the book block must be divisible by 4.
 The spine in this binding has a round shape.
-Books made in this setting are easy to open.
-The wire-sewn binding is the cheapest of the printing houses available.
+Books made in this cover are easy to open.
+The wire-sewn binding is the cheapest available in the printing house's offer.

 In glued binding, depending on the needs, two gluing technologies are used: hot and PUR.

-Hot-melt has been the most popular method commonly found in books for decades.
+Hot-melt is the most popular method commonly found in books for decades.
 There are many varieties of glue in this technology which is constantly being improved.
-The newest types of hot glue achieve the parameters of flexibility and durability similar to those of polyurethane glue, which significantly increases their use.
+The latest types of hot glue achieve flexibility and durability parameters similar to those of polyurethane glue, which significantly increases their use.

 PUR (polyurethane adhesive) - The adhesive hardened during a chemical reaction, obtains high flexibility and adhesion to all printing bases.
 It gives measurable benefits when gluing books and catalogs with coated - chalky paper inside.

 The luminaire is popularly used in various documentation, menus and catalogs that will be intensively used.
 Thanks to the perforation of the sheets and the use of a metal spiral, sheets of any stiffness can be easily turned over many times without the risk of their falling out, as is the case with other bindings during intensive everyday use.
-The absence of a spine allows the book to be broken in any way.
+The lack of a spine allows you to break the book any way you like.
 It is a binding very comfortable to use and very durable.
 The possibility of choosing a spiral in different colors can be an additional decoration of the book.
 The durability of the book in a spiral binding can be additionally increased by using round corners, which will exclude their deformation and delamination during intensive use.

 We provide book printing in two different technologies, which makes our offer flexible and tailored to the client's needs.
-Digital printing technology is used for print runs from 1 to several hundred, while for higher runs we use offset printing technology.
+Digital printing technology is used for print runs from 1 to several hundred pieces, while for higher print runs we use offset printing technology.
 We print books in black, CMYK and Pantone colors on uncoated, coated, colored and volumetric papers.